fidelsteiner/HMAGLOFDB/README.md

 This repository includes the development version of the database as well as code that was used to analyse the database for the associated publication (https://doi.org/10.5194/essd-2022-395).
 The database is also updated annually on the RDS hosted at ICIMOD (https://doi.org/10.26066/RDS.1973283).

-The GLOF database ('...Database/GLOFs') includes the actual database ('HMAGLOFDB_v1.0.csv'), a database of GLOFs that were mentioned in previous publications but removed here for lack of evidence ('HMAGLOFDB_removed.csv'), a list of references pointing to sources from where events were collected ('HMAGLOFDG_CIT.docx') and a MetaData file ('HMAGLOFDB_Metadata.txt').
+The GLOF database ('...Database/GLOFs') includes the actual database ('HMAGLOFDB.csv'), a database of GLOFs that were mentioned in previous publications but removed here for lack of evidence ('HMAGLOFDB_removed.csv') and a MetaData file ('HMAGLOFDB_Metadata.yml').

 The database has been quality controlled up to 2022/07/31.
 Events with a later date in the database need to be evaluated and cross checked.